-I am delighted to have joined the Microbiology & Molecular Genetics & Integrative Biology Departments at Michigan State University.
-Reflecting my diverse research interests, my goal is to build a vibrant lab of excellent researchers from a variety of scientific backgrounds - be that evolutionary ecologists, microbiologists, chemical biologists or theoretical physicists - united by the goal of answering fundamental questions about the ecology & evolution of infectious diseases.
-In addition to academic diversity, I aim to build a lab that reflects the diversity of our society and helps all people to experience research and reap its benefits.
+Reflecting our diverse research interests, our goal is to build a vibrant lab of excellent researchers from all walks of life and scientific backgrounds - be that evolutionary ecologists, microbiologists, chemical biologists or systems biologists - united by the goal of answering fundamental questions about the ecology & evolution of infectious diseases.
+In addition to academic diversity, we seek to reflect the diversity of society and to help all people regardless of identity or origin to experience research and reap its benefits.

-I am always interested in hearing from highly-motivated, creative postdocs.
-If you are interested, send me an email expressing why you're interested in my lab, what questions or projects you're interested in and a CV.
-I am open to developing a proposal with prospective postdocs, including the MSU Foundation Postdoctoral Fellowship, NIH K or F Awards and NSF Postdoctoral or Marie Curie Fellowships.
+Postdoctoral Fellows I am always interested in hearing from highly-motivated, creative postdocs.
+If you think you would be a good fit, send me an email expressing why you're interested in my lab, what questions or projects you're interested in and a CV.
+I am open to developing a proposal with prospective postdocs, including the MSU Presidential Postdoctoral Fellowship, NIH K or F Awards and NSF Postdoctoral or Marie Curie Fellowships.

 Undergraduate Students I am always keen to help undergraduates discover the joys (and pains!) of research and greatly value the help I've had from undergraduates in the past.
 Please email me if you are interested in joining.
 If you can provide information about the mechanism through which you wish to partake in research (work-study, PA program or for credit), that'd be great but is not necessary!